 HelloSign has a few features that set it apart.
 Primarily, you can create document templates so you don’t have to write your documents from scratch.
 You can build custom workflows so that you can coordinate your work with your entire team, no matter how many people there are.
 Finally, your customers can sign the documents in person too and not just using their devices.

 The app has a free trial where you can send 3 signature requests from one sender.
-The cheapest plan is $13 per month, which gets you unlimited signature requests per month for one sender, as well as data validation, the integration with Google Drive and some other perks.
+The cheapest plan is $13 per month, which gets you unlimited signature requests per month for one sender, as well as data validation, the integration with Google Drive for collaboration and some other perks.
 The business plan is $40 per month and it allows up to 5 senders, along with some extra features like in-person signing.

 Dustin Vann, Owner & CEO at Trusy Social

 Since HelloSign has been acquired by Dropbox and we use Dropbox too, it syncs very well with our current software stack.
 Its integration with Google Docs is another win for us.
 HelloSign is streamlined, secure and has all the features (although basic) we need.